lwriedt/lwriedt.github.io/AI.md

 Unsupervised learning is a method where an AI system is fed with large amounts of unknown data in order to find hidden structures.

-An example is to feed customer data with as manu attributes (address, income, sex, etc.etc.) and ask the system to profile different types of customers and that distinguisk them from other types.
+An example is to feed customer data with as many attributes (address, income, sex, purchase history, etc.etc.) and ask the system to profile different types of customers and what distinguish them from other types.

 This can be used in sales and marketing to target micro-segments of potential customers with tailored messages.